“A Day that Will Live in Infamy”

 The “diplomat”, Takeo Yoshikawa, known by the code name Tadashi Morimura, had spent the previous nine months in Oahu moving about freely and taking careful note of the business of the American Naval base Pearl Harbor: what types of ships, the number of each, their comings and goings.
 All of this he sent back to Japan as he continued to fly, walk, and swim around the island, collecting information.
 His dispatch on December 6 was met with the reply “East wind, rain.
 East wind, rain.” and he knew Japan was going to attack America.
 He did not know when the attack would happen, but promptly destroyed all evidence of his work.

 American intelligence officials knew there were spies in Hawaii.
 A few even strongly suspected Yoshikawa/Morimura of espionage, but could find no hard evidence with which to charge him.
 If they arrested him with no concrete evidence, they were afraid they would upset the tenuous relationship with Japan and alienate the large Japanese population on Oahu.
-I think there was some hope left that the increasing hostility could be resolved peacefully so America could carefully watch, but not interfere with, the conflict in Europe.
+I think there was some hope left that the increasing hostility could be resolved peacefully so America could carefully watch, but not interfere with, the conflict in Europe or Asia.

 If you read any of the links below, Yoshikawa liked to think he was the vital player to the success of the attack.
 He certainly knew how important to History his final message was.
 Much to his dismay, instead of being hailed as a national hero, he was blamed for bringing the war, the atomic bombs, and the ensuing suffering to Japan.